 Zeyneb N. Kaya

 Hi!
 I am Zeyneb, a student at Stanford University.
-I work on understanding and pushing the limits of AI, exploring robustness, learning from data, and the reasoning capabilities of algorithms beyond shallow pattern memorization.
+I work on understanding and pushing the limits of AI, exploring robustness, learning from data (efficiently), and statistics/optimization---among other things.

 I’m always eager to discuss interesting ideas and opportunities—please reach out!